wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Screenshots ==

-1. Screenshot-1.gif shows the variety of captcha types that can be displayed on your WordPress Comment and Admin Log-In forms.
+1. The above screenshot shows the variety of captcha types that can be displayed on your WordPress Comment Form and Admin Log-In page.
+Fpr a description concerning how these different captchas types operate, please see the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.

-2. Screenshot-2.gif shows the different captcha positions possible for display on your WordPress Comment form.
+2. The above screenshot shows the different captcha positions possible for display on your WordPress Comment form.

-3. Screenshot-3.gif shows the position of the captcha on your WordPress Admin Log-In page.
+3. The above screenshot shows the position of the captcha on your WordPress Admin Log-In page.

-4. Screenshot-4.gif shows the Spam Filter options of the Settings panel.
+4. The above screenshot shows the Spam Filter options of the Settings panel.

-5. Screenshot-5.gif shows the Settings panel options that allow you to configure a customized message to spammers.
+5. The above screenshot shows the Settings panel options that allow you to configure a customized message to spammers.

 == Changelog ==

-= 1.4 =
+= 1.5 =

-- Minor Text Modifications Enacted
+- captcha types incremented
+- anomalous captcha display (where detected) rectified
+- included broader acceptable user captcha input responses where appropriate
+- various screenshots modified

 == Upgrade Notice ==